As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 • an understanding of the commercial requirements of patent attorney work.

-A working knowledge of French and German is also useful as these, along with English, are the official languages of the EPO.
-An understanding of Japanese and Chinese is also useful due to the international nature of patent work.
+A working knowledge of French and German is useful as these, along with English, are the official languages of the EPO.
+An understanding of Japanese and Chinese is also helpful due to the international nature of patent work.
 You'll also need an aptitude for the law, which is usually gained while training.

 Work experience